Telemedicine is no longer a buzzword in the healthcare industry. Even before the coronavirus pandemic, the telemedicine industry was booming.

 Without in-depth understanding of your target users’ psychological underpinnings or in-app behavior patterns, you won’t be able to forge a service that exceeds expectations and satisfies a central goal.

 The future of telemedicine technology is boundless.
 Tech innovations like artificial intelligence, machine learning, big data, AR/VR, smart devices etc. combined with telemedicine can give it an edge in the days to come.

 Here are a few ways in which telemedicine app development can leverage advanced technology

 1. AI-powered chatbots

-With much research underway in the field of AI chatbots, days when the primary patient interactions will be done through artificial intelligence and followed by specialist referrals as a result of that conversation, are not far.
+With much research underway in the field of AI chatbots in the context of telemedicine, days when the primary patient interactions will be done through artificial intelligence and followed by specialist referrals as a result of that conversation, are not far.

 AI chatbots can answer the frequently asked questions and fill up the gaps where healthcare providers are not available.
 By automating routine processes, artificial intelligence can smoothen the doctor’s workflow and improve efficiency.

 RPM is establishing itself as a distinct niche of telemedicine that can let physicians monitor patients remotely post their discharge and reduce the instances of hospital readmission.

 With connected devices recording and transmitting the patient’s vitals to the doctor, it can result in data-driven care that improves the overall health outcomes.

 Connected devices such as fitness trackers, smartwatches, wearable devices are a treasure trove of patient data.